thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 ## How do you build a RESTful Express server?

 Thinking back to the guest list Express server from yesterday, you've already incorporated the read (all), read (individual), and create REST actions for the guest resources.
-To complete the RESTful Express server, all you need to add is the remaining update and delete REST actions.
+To complete the RESTful Express server, all you need to add is the remaining update and destry REST actions.

 To get started, return to the `party` project from yesterday and create a new `rest` feature branch.